DataScienceUIBK/TriviaHG/README.md

     <a href="https://colab.research.google.com/github/DataScienceUIBK/TriviaHG/blob/main/Framework/Framework.ipynb"><img src="https://img.shields.io/static/v1?label=Colab&message=Framework&logo=Google%20Colab&color=f9ab00"></a>
 </span>

-# TriviaHG: A Dataset for Automatic Hint Generation for Factoid Questions
+# TriviaHG: A Dataset for Automatic Hint Generation from Factoid Questions

-This repository contains folders pertaining to the results and experiments discussed in the paper *TriviaHG: A Dataset for Automatic Hint Generation for Factoid Questions*.
-Below, we provide details regarding the materials available in this repository:
+*TriviaHG* is an extensive dataset crafted specifically for hint generation in question answering.
+Unlike conventional datasets, *TriviaHG* provides 10 hints per question instead of direct answers.
+This unique approach encourages users to engage in critical thinking and reasoning to derive the solution.
+Covering diverse question types across varying difficulty levels, the dataset is partitioned into training, validation, and test sets.
+These subsets facilitate the fine-tuning and training of large language models, enhancing the generation of high-quality hints.

 ## Dataset

-Within this folder, you will find the training, validation, and test sets of the TriviaHG dataset.
-Refer to the table below for the dataset statistics:
+TriviaHG is divided into several segments to address different QA challenges:

+* Machine Reading Comprehension (MRC): Contains questions with provided context paragraphs and specified answers.
+It includes both answerable and unanswerable questions to mimic real-world scenarios where some questions may not have straightforward answers.
+* Open-Domain QA: Designed for scenarios where questions are asked in an open context, encouraging models to retrieve relevant information from a broad dataset.
+* Retriever Training Data: Offers structured data to train retriever models, which are crucial for identifying relevant context or documents from a large corpus.
+### Dataset Statistics
 |                   | Training | Validation | Test  |
 | ----------------- | -------- | ---------- | ----- |
 | Num. of Questions | 14,645   | 1,000      | 1,000 |